mastercomfig/mastercomfig/docs/os/windows.md

 ## Disable gore

-Usually, configs use workarounds to hide models and some particles associates with gore.
+Usually, configs use workarounds to hide models and some particles associated with gore.

 However, these do not prevent the spawning logic of gore and in some cases, still allow some particles to be shown, or enable silly gibs.
 What does block all gore is called [low violence mode](https://support.steampowered.com/kb_article.php?ref=5889-TIOV-0207).